Luxor African Film Festival

 The Luxor African Film Festival (LAFF) is an annual film festival for African cinema in Luxor, Egypt.
 In October 2019 the Malmö Arab Film Festival recognized LAFF for having "made great strides and [become] one of the most important festivals specialized in African cinema".

 Luxor African Film Festival is run by the Independent Shabab Foundation (ISF).
 Writer Sayed Fouad and director Azza al-Husseny were involved as cofounders.
 First conceived in mid-2010, the first festival took place in February 2012.

-Prizes
+Awards

 The festival awards prizes for both short and long films.
 In 2013 the prizes were as follows: